marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

   .
 ```
 ## <a href="#mixins-vue-class" name="mixins-vue-class" >#</a>Mixins in vue class components
 Ok now, let's talk about mixins, I had a hard time dealing with this when I first started working with Typescript in vuejs.
-But it doest have to be that hard you would say...
+But it doesn't have to be that hard you would say...
 But if you don't know is like you're trying to play a guessing game.

 Let see how we can overcome this: